DEMOGRAPHICS

 Definition

-BMI (Body Mass Index at Injury) (kg/m2) is calculated from height in inches and weight in pounds as [weight/(height)^2]*703
+BMI, BMIF - (Body Mass Index at Injury) (kg/m2) is calculated from height in inches and weight in pounds as [weight(lbs)/height(in)^2]*703

 RuralF (Urbanicity) - Urbanization based on zip code of address.